nvauxel/UR_Gripper_Joystick_Control/README.md

 Right joystick left : translation following -x
 Right joystick right : translation following +x

-Use start button to do translations following -z and RB button to do translations following +z.
+Use A button to do translations following -z and Y button to do translations following +z.

 To stop a translation, press back button.